-Handheld fetal Dopplers are actually quite easy to use and understand.
-A fetal Doppler is used to listen to a baby’s heartbeat while it is still in the womb.
-By using ultrasound technology, a fetal Doppler heartbeat monitor sends high frequency sound waves into your abdomen.
+Handheld fetal dopplers are easy to use and understand.
+A fetal doppler is used to listen to a baby’s heartbeat while you’re pregnant.
+By using ultrasound technology, a fetal doppler heartbeat monitor sends high-frequency sound waves into your abdomen.
+These sound waves are completely safe and 40 times lower than those emitted from an ultrasound machine.
 When the sound waves encounter movement, such as your baby’s heartbeat, it sends a signal back to the device through the handheld probe.
-The signal is then translated into a sound which is then amplified so you can hear it.Are BabyHeart Fetal Doppler ’s safe to use?
+The signal is translated into a sound that is amplified so you can hear it.Are BabyHeart Fetal Dopplers safe to use?

-Using a fetal Doppler is easy and convenient.
-You can use it by yourself, or with your partner.
+Using a fetal doppler is easy and convenient.
+You can use it by yourself, with your children to introduce them to their new sibling, your partner or loved ones.
 A couple of tips to consider before getting started include: The baby’s heartbeat will be easier to hear in the morning when your belly is less bloated.
 Using the fetal doppler while you have a full bladder will also make it easier to hear.
-How to use the fetal Doppler:

-- To use your fetal Doppler, lie down on your back on a flat surface and expose your abdomen.
+- To use your fetal doppler, lie down on your back on a flat surface and expose your abdomen.

 - Apply the ultrasound gel to your lower belly, ensuring that you use a liberal amount.

-- Move the probe across your belly slowly making sure to touch every part until you find your baby.
+- Move the probe across your belly slowly, making sure to touch every part until you find your baby.

 - A higher heart rate means that you have found your baby.
 This is usually around 120 BPM or higher.

-It is recommended that you don’t use a fetal Doppler device until the 12th week of pregnancy.
-You might not hear the heartbeat until the 14th-16th week however, this can be different from person to person.What should the fetal heart rate typically be?
+It is recommended that you don’t use a fetal doppler device until the 12th week of pregnancy.
+You might not hear the heartbeat until the 14th-16th week; however, this can be different from person to person.
+Always consult with your doctor, OB-GYN, physician or chosen medical professional if you have any concerns or questions about your pregnancy or baby.What should the fetal heart rate typically be?

 A typical fetal heart rate is between 120 and 160 beats per minute (BPM).
-It does vary greatly based on a wide range of factors including movement, sleep cycles and other baby activity.Is the fetal Doppler measurement reliable?
+It does vary greatly based on many factors, including movement, sleep cycles and other baby activity.
+If you have any concerns about your baby's heart rate reading, always contact your doctor, OB-GYN, physician or chosen medical professional immediately.Is the fetal Doppler measurement reliable?